earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-6/Epic-6.md

 ## Overview

-Epic 6 owns the **Framework Management and Maintenance** processes for the vibe-dev-kit repository.
+Epic 6 owns the **Framework Management and Maintenance** processes for the ai-dev-kit repository.
 This epic ensures that all framework packages remain current, well-maintained, and properly versioned.

 **Vision:** Transform frameworks from copy-paste packages to **reusable, auto-updating dependencies** that can be installed and updated automatically across projects.
 Frameworks will support multiple dependency management strategies (Git submodules, package managers, CLI tool) enabling seamless updates when frameworks are improved.